AminaMar/pediatric-pneumonia-detection/README.md

 ---

-## 🖥️ Clinical Application
+## 🖥️ RAG & Automation + Clinical Application

 **Developer & Business Model: Miloudi Maroua Amira** ([@lily01011](https://github.com/lily01011))

-The clinical application was built and designed by Miloudi Maroua Amira, integrating the AI models trained by Labani Nabila and the preprocessed data pipeline built by Bouhmidi Amina into a complete, production-grade clinical decision support system deployable in any clinic with Python — no database server required.
-The business model and deployment strategy were also designed by Miloudi Maroua Amira.
+The clinical application was fully designed and engineered by Miloudi Maroua Amira, transforming standalone AI models into a complete intelligent clinical decision support system.
+The system integrates machine learning, deep learning, and a Retrieval-Augmented Generation (RAG) pipeline into a production-ready application deployable in any clinical environment with zero infrastructure requirements.

+Beyond system development, the business model and deployment strategy were also defined by Miloudi Maroua Amira, ensuring real-world usability in low-resource healthcare settings.

 ### Dual AI Diagnostic Pathways